MatrixFrog/tech-worker-voter-guide/content/frameworks/taxation/externalities/_index.md

 ---
-title: "taxation.externalities"
+title: "Externalities"
 date: 2019-12-29T11:20:17-08:00
-short: "Vote for things that price externalities "
+short: "Vote for things that price externalities"
+categories: [taxation]
+added: "2019.12.0"
 ---

 Avoid the tragedy of the commons: put a price on carbon emissions, packaging